pgdebus/JavaSpringBootApiDemo/README.md

 captued in a single root table called MOTORVEHICLE.
 The sample data was sourced from https://www.teoalida.com/cardatabase/

-For details see the Javadoc https://pgdebus.github.io/JavaSpringBootDemo/index.html
+For more information see the Javadoc https://pgdebus.github.io/JavaSpringBootDemo/index.html